Real Privacy Stories

 Nothing about the interaction was hostile or rude.
 But in that moment, I felt uneasy sharing personal information out loud in a crowded space.

-The request was routine.
+Quiet takeaway: The request was routine.
+The setting was not.